Ever wonder why beekeepers are either reluctant to give advice OR you end up with multiple suggestions in response to the same question?

 But, again, it all starts with Assessment.

-I’ll attach some bee hive assessment links to the bottom of this post.
-They are good to look at or use especially when starting out.
+A Google search will yield many assessment sheets and data collection tools.
+Use them especially when first starting with bees.
 At some point it’s likely they will become second nature.
 And by second nature I mean you’ll do them without the need for prompting with a piece of paper.
 Let’s look a some things you may want to consider with regard to Assessment:

 It’s easy – look, listen, smell!
 Touch and taste – not so much…

 Are they flying?
 Is the temperature such that they should be flying?
 Are they guarding the entrance?
 If not ask yourself, why not?
 Is the exterior of the hive marked up with bee poop?
 Are there dead larvae on the landing board?
 Dead bees?
 If so, was there a cold snap or is it appropriate cleansing, chilled brood, drone evictions?
 Are some hives flying and others not?
 Are there bees circling any hives looking for entrances?
 Are there bees fighting on the landing board?
 Are the foraging bees launching themselves into the air on departure?
 Are bees coming back to the hive heavy or with pollen?
 Are there yellow jackets, flies, or other pests hanging around the entrance?
 Do I have an appropriate entrance guard on based on the bees ability to guard?
 Any signs of dead bees in front of the hive?
 Any signs of wax cappings under the hive?
 Any moth or spider webs?
 Isn’t this easy – you haven’t even suited up yet!

 Entering the hive: